GameBakLeVrai/FishEye-Website/README.md

     you extended in step 3 to display your page content, as well as your as well as your fetch function.

-        ● You'll also be displaying the photographers' achievements, by creating a factory for Media.
+        ● You'll also be displaying the photographers' achievements, by creating a factory for Media.<br/>
-        ● Don't forget the small insert showing the photographer's daily rate. photographer displayed.
+        ● Don't forget the small insert showing the photographer's daily rate, photographer displayed.<br/>
         ● You'll take care of the number of likes, the LightBox and the ContactForm in a later step.

 - Create the contact modal (55%).
     - The modal base is already present in the codebase.
 You add form management and the missing style.